shashi/Patchwork.jl/README.md

     p("How are you doing today?"))
 ```

-`Elem` objects are immutable, they have `children` field which is an immutable vector and an `attributes` field which is an immutable hash map.
-There are some operators which you can use to add properties or elements to another without explicitly constructing a new `Elem`.
+`Elem` objects are immutable, they have a `children` field which is an immutable vector and an `attributes` field which is an immutable hash map.
+There are some infix operators defined for `Elem`.

 The `&` operator can set attributes
 ```julia